Exploration-Lab/CS698R-Project-Foraging-in-Replenishing-Patches-2/README.md

 The images folder contain images present in README.md.
 The report and presentation are same as submitted during the endsem project submission.

+## Dependencies

+In order to run the notebooks, following dependencies are required :

+* python : 3.8
+* torch
+* gym
+* pygame

 ## How to register and make environment?